my-janala/app-modernisation-demo/TROUBLESHOOTING_GUIDE.md

 #### "How accurate are these recommendations?"
 **Response:**
-- "95%+ accuracy for common modernization patterns"
+- "95%+ accuracy for common modernisation patterns"
 - "False positives are rare but can be filtered"
 - "Human review is still essential for business logic decisions"
 - "Think of it as an expert assistant, not a replacement"